 Have you ever needed someone to access one of your accounts but you weren’t there to give them the login and password?
 This happens to all of us, whether it’s in the work place or with friends and family.
-The new Emergency feature in Dashlane lets you manage these urgent situations while giving you control over all your data.
+The Emergency feature in Dashlane lets you manage these urgent situations while giving you control over all your data.

 Why use Emergency?